broadinstitute/quickboard/docs/beginner_example.md

 import quickboard.base as qbb

 SizeWeightPlot = qbb.PlotPanel(
-    html_id='SizeWeightPlot',    # A string that is required to be different from ALL other components header='My Demo Scatterplot',    # A string rendered in larger text above the plot plotter=px.scatter,    # A function used to produce a Plotly plot plot_inputs={    # A dict of inputs for the plotter; compare with our example plot above
+    header='My Demo Scatterplot',    # A string rendered in larger text above the plot plotter=px.scatter,    # A function used to produce a Plotly plot plot_inputs={    # A dict of inputs for the plotter; compare with our example plot above